 2011 marked the release of his second album, “Urban Vigilante” on the Chicago Sessions record label.
 Heralded at 3 stars by Downbeat Magazine, this album continues to race up the charts while garnering critical praise.
 The Shawn Maxwell Quartet can be seen performing at some of the most celebrated clubs and festivals across Chicago and the world, perhaps even a venue near you.

-Released Feb 18th 2014, the latest disc from Shawn Maxwell, "Shawn Maxwell’s Alliance", features an impressive ensemble.
-This unique album will be released on the Chicago Sessions record label
+2014 saw the debut of "Shawn Maxwell’s Alliance" - an impressive 10pc ensemble.
+This unique full-length album was released on the Chicago Sessions record label.

 Shawn Maxwell has recorded extensively with his own projects and as a sideman.
 Here is a selected discography: (click link to order)

 "Bridge" is a new EP from the critically acclaimed Shawn Maxwell's Alliance